Are you ready to take on a DIY project? While we always recommend hiring a…

 If I kill the insect swarmers is the problem solved?

-Unfortunately, even though the flying termites are the visual indication of the problem, simply killing termite swarmers that you see is not the solution to a termite problem.
+Even though flying termites are the visual indication of the problem, simply killing termite swarmers that you see is not the solution to a termite infestation.
 Termite workers are the ones that cause the real damage, chewing through wood and causing damage, and these workers act almost invisibly inside of structures themselves.

 Termite infestations can go on for months and years without being identified because of the secretive nature of these termite workers, allowing colonies to grow and cause even more long-term damage.